NVSL/CSE141pp-Tool-Moneta/docs/lab.md

 - Compile the program with `-O4`
 - Make sure to get the rates for just the accesses to `A` and `B`
 - `FLUSH_CACHE` is not needed and using it could result in far worse hit rates

+### Questions

+1. What is the baseline hit rate for the entire operation (the outermost loop)?
+2. Does doubling the block size affect the miss rate?
+Why/why not?
+3. Does doubling the number of cache lines affect the miss rate?
+Why/why not?
+4. How many cache lines are used by the array `A` during one iteration of the row loop?
+5. What about `B`?
+6. How would you modify the code to minimize the total miss rate?

 ## Tips and Guidelines
 Several features of Moneta can come in handy while completing this lab.